Non-Euclidean Gradient Descent Operates at the Edge of Stability: Progressive Sharpening and Directional Smoothness

 \subsection{Connection to Sharpness}

 Next, we show how directional smoothness is closely related to a Hessian quantity that we will call the generalized sharpness.
-We can relate~\eqref{eq:dirsmooth-opt} to sharpness by using the 2nd-order Taylor expansion of our objective and by plugging in one step of non-Euclidean \algname{GD} into \eqref{eq:gradmethod}, which gives
+Assume that $\cL$ is twice continuously differentiable and that $\bd_t\neq0$.
+We can relate~\eqref{eq:dirsmooth-opt} to sharpness by plugging in one step of non-Euclidean \algname{GD} \eqref{eq:gradmethod} into~\eqref{eq:dirsmooth-opt} and using Taylor's theorem with the Lagrange form of the remainder: